joh33-wmko/wmko-kpub/doc/user-guide-keck.md

 ## Add and Delete
 To add or delete a single record by bibcode:

     kpub add [BIBCODE]
     kpub delete [BIBCODE]

-NOTE: The ADS highlighting doesn't work at first when adding by bibcode, so use [m] to view more context to see the full highlighting.

 ## Important notes:
 - Only one person should update the database at a time.
 The code uses the github repo to store the database files.
 So, multiple users cannot update the data at once or they will clobber each other's work.
-And as such, a 'git pull' should first be performed anytime data updates are performed.
+And as such, a `git pull` should first be performed anytime data updates are performed.
+The git pull is built in to the `kpub` executable script.
-- When doing a 'kpub update', the code will first query for "keck" in the acknowledgement or abstract (minus some exclusion terms).
+- When doing a `kpub update`, the code will first query for "keck" in the acknowledgement or abstract (minus some exclusion terms).
 This first group should hopefully mostly be good matches.
 A second query is done of "Keck Observatory" and "Keck/[instrument]" in the full text.
 Searching only for "keck" in the full text produces too many false matches.
 This second group will still have many false matches, but depending on how much time and resources you have to put towards searching, this could produce a few more papers.
 This is inline with the manual search technique done prior.
 - The code attempts to download the PDF to identify context snippets and other things.
 This is successful most of the time.
 If it cannot, it will use a series of inefficient ADS queries to try and get this info using the ADS "highlights" query option, which purposefully limits the number of context results.
 - Since retrieving the PDF can take up to a minute, it is not retrieved by default right away; instead relying on ADS's limited highlights query feature.
 If desired, use the 'm' option to download the PDF and show more context snippets.
 Use the 'p' option to open the PDF in your browser.
 - Context matching is brainless, so when confirming the instrument list, the code may pick up references to other instruments, AO, etc and so the instrument list needs to be confirmed with context if possible.